utilyre/barbecue.nvim/README.md

 ## 🚠 Configuration

-**Note**: nvim-navic is configured through barbecue's setup so you don't need to (and should not) call its setup function.
+**NOTE**: nvim-navic is configured through barbecue's setup so you don't need to (and should not) call its setup function.

 Sample setup with default configs